 Having a systematic, secure and seamless way of giving will benefit the donor and the church.
 Online channels should be set up on the church’s blog or website to enable members to contribute at their convenience.
 This will aid accountability and help the younger generation feel more welcome due to developments geared towards accommodating their new quirks.

 While the gospel of our Lord Jesus Christ harps on the need for temperance and moderation, some churches hoard their money in other to meet targets or just for the purpose of having reserves.

-Churches with cash in the bank without plans to invest it for Kingdom impact are a representation of poor stewardship of God’s resources.
+Churches with cash in the bank without plans to invest it in things like cryptocurrency markets, real estate and stocks for Kingdom impact are a representation of poor stewardship of God’s resources.
 A church leader should thus, be wary of hoarding instead of dispensing the church’s resources for the growth of God’s church.